akakiplimo/Run-And-Jump/README.md

 # Run And Jump
- A Run and Jump Game Developed using Unity C#
+ A Run and Jump Game Developed using Unity C# which implements Sounds and Effects